misstonbon/LRTHW/README.md

 # LRTHW
-Learn Ruby The Hard Way Exercises
+## Learn Ruby The Hard Way Exercises
+I'll be dumping some LRTHW exercises here as I go.